60-DAY TREATMENT PROGRAMS FOR OKLAHOMA CITY, OK

 FIND THE RIGHT 60-DAY PROGRAM FOR YOU

-If you decided that a 60-day program is right for you, then it is time to find the right treatment center in Oklahoma City, OK.
-As mentioned before, a 60-day treatment program is a good middle-ground for short-term and long-term programs.
+If you decided that a 60-day program is right for you, then it is time to find a treatment center in Oklahoma City, OK. that is the best fit for you.
+A 60-day treatment program is a good middle-ground for short-term and long-term programs.
 You will receive a similar treatment to 30-day programs but with more time to fully recover from your withdrawal and still have time to work on your aftercare.
 60-day programs are less time-consuming and more affordable than longer treatments

 Depending on many variables you might have decided that a 30-day or 90-day program might be a better fit and we can help you with that as well.
 So call 405-583-4390 for more information and for any questions you may have.